openstad/openstad-headless/apps/api-server/doc/notifications.md

 - sms doet het nog niet
 - default templates moeten nog gemaakt
 - the dir for default templates could be configurable, to facilitate easy replacement
-- types are hardcoded, which is fine for now, but a more abstracted use should move types to a databse
+- types are hardcoded, which is fine for now, but a more abstracted use should move types to a data store
 - this setup should make it simple to move to a seperate notification service